alexandertoepfer/cwe-shark-h/README.md

 # Salt-Hash Approximation Recovery-attack with Known plaintext.
 Hashcat variant
+Contents

-## Attack: CWE-760 Use of a One-Way Hash with a Predictable Salt
+## CWE-760 Use of a One-Way Hash with a Predictable Salt